icipe-official/vectoratlas-software-code/docs/demos/phase1/sprint1/sprint-1-report.md

 ## Top risks
+- **(Increasing)** The team has expanded a lot recently and we need to build up enough of a backlog for each of the team to work on non-conflicting areas of the code base.
+Many of the team are junior as well and there needs to be enough guidance to share experience.
 - **(Same)** Deciding and procuring hardware to deploy an environment to.
   - We're aiming to deploy an initial version that can be shown to users at the end of September.
   - We need to provision an environment soon in order to create and test the deployment process and configure the domain name re-direct.